checkly/docs.checklyhq.com/site/content/guides/getting-started-with-monitoring-as-code.md

 This command sets up all the basics to kickstart your MaC workflow in your repo.

-{{< figure src="/guides/images/guides-getting-started-installation
-.png" alt="starting the MaC workflow in your repo" title="Installing Checkly's CLI" >}}
+{{< figure src="/guides/images/guides-getting-started-installation.png" alt="starting the MaC workflow in your repo" title="Installing the Checkly CLI" >}}

 In your project directory, you will find a folder named “**checks**” containing the following check templates: